teh-username/site/source/about/index.md

 Hello there!
 I'm LA and I write code (for a living and for fun).

-I'm currently part of the Infrastructure Team under AWS EC2 KaOS (Kernel and Operating Systems).
+I'm currently stirring up chaos under the AWS Fault Injection Simulator Team.
 Do give my [Github](https://github.com/teh-username) page a visit to see what I'm working on.

 You can reach me at hello(at)laroberto.dev